kgriffs/node-moruga/README.md

 ### Filter Pipeline ###

 Moruga uses the popular [Connect](http://www.senchalabs.org/connect/) library to create a filter pipeline for proxied HTTP requests.
 Each filter contains a human-readable name, URL path to match on, and an action.
-Actions may terminate the filter pipeline and return their own response, or allow processing to continue.
+A custom actions may terminate the filter pipeline and return its own response, or allow processing to continue down the pipe.

-For example, If I want to short-circuit every request to '/chunky-bacon' in order to express my approval of a certain type of breakfast meat, the following filter will do the trick:
+For example, if I want to short-circuit every request to '/chunky-bacon' in order to express my approval of a certain type of breakfast meat, the following filter will do the trick:

 ```javascript
 {